 - Goya Museum

 Accommodation: Zaragoza is much smaller than Barcelona but still has ample accommodation options.
-We recommend Silken Reino de Aragón for their excellent location in Zaragoza’s Old Town.
+We recommend Silken Reino de Aragón for its excellent location in Zaragoza’s Old Town.
 There are fewer hostel options, but Albergue Zaragoza Hostel has a well-equipped kitchen and free breakfast.

 Day 3: Logroño

-The journey to Logroño takes approximately 2 hours regardless of your transportation option.
+The journey to Logroño takes approximately 2 hours, regardless of your transportation option.
 The cheapest option would be to rideshare or take a bus.

 Logroño is a stop for pilgrims en route to Santiago de Compostela.
 The town is famous for its wine and pintxos (Basque tapas) bars.